tburandt01/Burandt_Portfolio/FinalProject_PartII.md

 ![Storyboard](/IMG_0244.jpg)

 ## **Project Wireframes**
 The initial data visualizations were created using two mediums, Tableau and Excel.
 These initial visualizations are based off of Part I sketches and details that can be found [here](/FinalProject_PartI.md).
+These visualizations are also representative of where purple stars are included in the above storyboard.
 They are as follows:

 ![Visualization 1](/IMG_0215.png)